 The Florida Car Accident Statute of Limitations

 If you try to file a claim after the statute of limitations has passed, your case will almost certainly be dismissed by the court, thereby permanently barring you from pursing legal action.
-For this reason, it is crucial you act with urgency after an accident and speak with an attorney from our firm promptly to ensure all filing deadlines are met.
+For this reason, it is crucial you act with urgency after an accident and speak with one of our car accident lawyers in Pensacola, our firm will make sure all filing deadlines are met.

 Comparative Negligence in Florida Auto Accident Claims